What Is Content Optimization?

 Hemingway Editor is a great tool to keep in your content optimization toolbelt because it can speed up the content creation process and publish content that will read great.
 However, be aware that the tool won’t provide recommendations to address issues it finds in your content, so you’re on your own to fix problems.

-7. Google PPA, Autocomplete & Related Searches
+7. Google PAA, Autocomplete & Related Searches

 One of the best ways to optimize content is to study SERP results to understand how each search engine positions your content.
-You can also use Google’s autocomplete, PPA, and related search features when optimizing content along with watching SERP rankings.
+You can also use Google’s autocomplete, PAA, and related search features when optimizing content along with watching SERP rankings.

 - Common Questions: The people also ask feature appears near the top of organic listings and outlines common questions people ask related to a search query.
 This information can help to build out a piece of content and guide FAQ.